xpepper/poker-hands-kata/README.md

 ### TODO

 * From simply telling which hand is higher than another to showing the actual winning rank
-    * SPIKE: compute the rank of a poker rank
+    * SPIKE: compute the rank of a poker hand
         - then, use that rank when comparing against another poker hand
     * explore how to tell which is the winning rank of the player
         * White wins. - with high card